open-mmlab/mmrotate/configs/redet/README.md

 - `MS` means multiple scale image split.
 - `RR` means random rotation.
 - Please download pretrained weight of ReResNet from [ReDet](https://github.com/csuhan/ReDet), and put it on `work_dirs/pretrain`.
 BTW, it is normal for `missing keys in source state_dict: xxx.filter ` to appear in the log.
 Don't worry!
+- Please use distributed training, there are some bug when use `train.py`.

 ## Citation